digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

   :end-before: -- CALCULATE_ACT360_DCF_PERIOD2AND3_END

 These day count fractions are clearly greater than the one of the first period, since they correspond to 3M instead of 2M.
-Note that they differ slightly, because they do not contain the exact same number of days.
+Note that they differ slightly: they do not contain the exact same number of days.

 In addition to ``Act360``, the